intermine/training-workshops/2019/python-setup-guide.md

 ## Option 1 - install your own...

+For these instructions to work, you'll need a linux or mac machine.
+If you're running windows, we'd suggest you use [Option 2 - Jupyter notebooks](option-2---fallback---jupyter-notebooks--binder).

 ### Python

 _Compatability note: InterMine currently automatically generates Python 2.7 compliant code (3 is in the works!).
 For this reason we recommend python 2.7, although the client does support python 3._